franciscolopezsancho/akka-persistence-training/README.md

 # Step 3.
 Add replyTo

+## main point
+Let's add now the reply.
+When some actor send's an AddItem now will also have to pass a reference to an Actor such as the AddItem Command will reply to.

+The idea here is to add a replyTo the the AddItem and `thenRun` after the persist.
+I recommend to have a look to the `akka.persistence.typed.scaladsl.EffectBuilder` api to check how to.

+### add ons

+Also useful to know that there's a `thenReply` instead of `thenRun` that can help to enforce replies when `EventSourcedBehavior.withEnforcedReplies[Command, Event, State] ...` is added.

 If running the test you'll now see test a WARN saying you do not have snapshot store in place.
 For detail see 'reference.conf'.
 This can be found at https://doc.akka.io/docs/akka/current/general/configuration-reference.html#akka-persistence

 In our case you could add `akka.persistence.snapshot-store.plugin = "akka.persistence.snapshot-store.local"` in the BoxSpec configuration.

-Let's add now the reply.
-When some actor send's an AddItem now will also have to pass a reference to an Actor such as the AddItem Command will reply to.
+Another thought when testing.
+Take into account that if you want to check if two messages have been processed you may do
+    ```probe.expectMessage([first];
+       probe.expectMessage([second]`
+    ```
+    or just use eventually as below.
+      cart !
+Box.AddItem("bar", probe.ref)
+      cart !
+Box.AddItem("foo", probe.ref)
+      eventually{
+       probe.expectMessage(Box.State(List(Box.Item("foo"),Box.Item("bar"))))
+      }
+    ```